Phoenix Waste Oil Electrical Generators

 The Phoenix Waste Oil Electrical Generator (genset) is a state-of-the-art generator system that is capable of utilizing waste oil products (i.e., used motor/equipment oil) or low cost Natural Gas to produce electricity for operational needs, to transfer excess power to a power grid, and/or provide heat to the ambient working environment (Combined Heat and Power [CHP] or Cogeneration).
-Utilizing the revolutionary patent pending Phoenix Micro Dry Steam Generator (MDSG) (pictured below in red) and a steam-powered external combustion engine, the Phoenix genset system is designed to produce from 7.5 to 13kW of electrical power.
+Utilizing the revolutionary patent pending Phoenix Steam Generator (PSG) (pictured below in red) and a steam-powered external combustion engine, the Phoenix genset system is designed to produce from 10 to 13kW of electrical power.

 The Phoenix genset operation is straightforward.
-In the case of used oil, the oil is pumped from a storage tank through filters to the MDSG and ignited [Note: If fueled by Natural Gas, the fuel is piped directly to the MDSG).
-Carbon steel tubes containing the working fluid are coiled in the chamber.
-This fluid is super-heated and forced into the cylinders of the engine.
-This, in turn, produces mechanical motion by pushing the cylinders and turning a shaft leading to the electric generator.
+In the case of used oil, the oil is pumped from a storage tank through filters to the PSG and ignited [Note: If fueled by Natural Gas, the fuel is piped directly to the PSG).
+Steel tubes containing the working fluid are coiled in the chamber.
+This fluid is turned to steam and directed to an engine.
+This, in turn, produces mechanical motion turning a shaft leading to the electric generator.
 The rotation in the electric motor produces the electricity.
-Once the steam is exhausted from the engine, it travels through the heat exchange system, cooling and condensing the steam back into a liquid and then back into the MDSG to repeat the process.
+Once the steam is exhausted from the engine, it travels through the heat exchange system, cooling and condensing the steam back into a liquid and then back into the PSG to repeat the process.
 The Phoenix genset is a completely enclosed system.

 LOCATION REQUIREMENTS: Interior space such as a store room, mechanical room or shop floor

-FACILITY REQUIREMENTS: Compressed air (<15psi) (Waste Oil Only)
+FACILITY REQUIREMENTS: Compressed air (<15 psi) (Waste Oil Models Only)

 FUEL: Used On-Spec motor oil or Natural Gas